BleuBleu/FamiStudio/README.md

 The tools needed to compile are:
 - Visual Studio 2017 on Windows
 - Visual Studio 2019 for Mac, on MacOS
-- MonoDevelop 8.* on Linux (the Linux version is not usable, but it should compile, launch and play a song)
+- MonoDevelop on Linux, I use 7.8.4 (build 2) (the Linux version is not usable, but it should compile, launch and play a song)

 There are 3 main projects:
 - The main FamiStudio application is written in C#.